1. BE in Electrical Engineering, Jadavpur University, Calcutta, India, 2004

 An introductory research brochure for my PhasorLab, featuring several recently procured PMUs, can be found here.

 Please click here for a full list of my publications.

-Some Poster and Powerpoint presentations about my work on phasor measurements can be found at the following links:
+Some recent Poster and Powerpoint presentations made by my students and me can be found at the following links:

 NC State University: